 Czech culture has played an instrumental role in shaping the iconic Texas landscape.
 Its sights, sounds, and tastes can still be found throughout Texas on any given day.
-Like many immigrant groups, Czechs brought dance, food, language, music, and other cultural traditions with them.
+Like many immigrants, Texas Czechs brought dance, food, language, music, and other cultural traditions.
 The Texas Czech community maintains and passes on its sense of identity by continuing to practice those traditions and creating some particular to Texas Czechs.

 TEXAS CZECHS: Rooted in Tradition highlights this activity — presenting a contemporary picture of the diversity and richness of Texas Czech culture today through stories, photographs, artifacts, and films.